 The point was made to us in our discussions that an unsuccessful legal action would very probably be as damaging to a person’s career as a successful legal action.
 We cannot, we hope for obvious reasons, give the same degree of assurance in relation to the bringing of legal actions as we can in expressing our views on the law, and hence on the prospect of success for legal actions.
 Nevertheless, when one combines what we regard as the likely outcome, except on extreme facts, with the limited class of possible plaintiffs, then we believe that puts the issue in proportion.

-Cash Reserves

-PricewaterhouseCoopers are currently working on, among other things, the likely cash needs of various businesses within Enron Europe.
-Before we could comment usefully on how the creation of a particular cash reserve, and its structure, might improve the position of a particular Enron company or the Enron Europe group as a whole, we would need to understand the conclusions, albeit preliminary conclusions, of PwC’s work.

 Overseas Companies

 Work is in hand to try and identify those jurisdictions outside the UK where the Enron Europe Group is represented and where the liabilities on Directors of local companies are either stricter than or materially different from the provisions applicable to them under English law.
 Some 35 jurisdictions are involved in this review and we will report further once we have responses from the relevant lawyers.